Step 3. Specify Credentials

 If necessary, adjust the port numbers.

 - In the Data transfer options section of the Network Settings window, specify connection settings for file copy operations.
 Provide a range of ports that will be used as transmission channels between the source server and target server (one port per task).
 By default, Veeam Backup & Replication uses port range 2500-3300.

-If the virtual environment is not large and data traffic will not be significant, you can specify a smaller range of ports, for example, 2500-2510 to run 10 concurrent tasks at the same time.
-Keep in mind that Veeam Backup & Replication processes each VM disk as a separate task.
+If the virtual environment is not large and data traffic will not be significant, you can specify a smaller range of ports, for example, 2500-2509 to run 10 concurrent tasks at the same time.
+Note that Veeam Backup & Replication processes each VM disk as a separate task.

 - [For Microsoft Windows server deployed outside NAT] In the Preferred TCP connection role section select the Run server on this side check box.
 In the NAT scenario, the outside client cannot initiate a connection to the server on the NAT network.
 As a result, services that require initiation of the connection from outside can be disrupted.
 With this option selected, you will be able to overcome this limitation and initiate a "server-client" connection — that is, a connection in the direction of the Microsoft Windows server.

 The option applies if one of the following roles is assigned to the server: source VMware backup proxy in backup or replication scenarios, source repository in the backup copy scenario.